nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dfu_mcumgr.rst

 Implementation details
 **********************

-The module uses MCUmgr's image notification callbacks for the following purposes:
+The module uses MCUmgr's SMP command received callback for the following purposes:

 * To periodically submit a :c:struct:`ble_smp_transfer_event` while image upload over Bluetooth LE is in progress.
   The module registers itself as the final subscriber of the event to track the number of submitted events.